Halloween is a delicious and adventurous time of year, but enjoying it doesn’t need to come with rotten teeth and frighteningly hyped-up children.

 Magic happens when you bring together chewy oatmeal, wholesome raisins and protein packed walnuts into a sweet cookie treat.
 Oatmeal raisin cookie bites are a perfect way to have your cake and eat it too.
-Spice up the usual oatmeal raisin recipe cinnamon and pure vanilla extract, incorporating honey as a sweetener, almonds for crunch and coconut oil to bring the chewey treat together.
+Spice up the usual oatmeal raisin recipe cinnamon and pure vanilla extract, incorporating honey as a sweetener, almonds for crunch and coconut oil to bring the chewy treat together.
 Make into little balls and plop on a baking sheet, then top with shaved walnut or almond.
 Check out the full recipe on Like Mother Like Daughter.

 Also on Z Living: Are Natural Sweeteners Healthier Than Sugar?

 Break out the pastry piping and toothpicks for this simple and kid-friendly treat.
 Slice your favorite type of apple into french fry-sized bites and gather toppings to kick up the healthy snack.
 Honey and Greek Yogurt, plus a healthy serving of chia seeds and roasted sesame seeds can all be mixed together in a bowl creating the dip.
 You can then use the mixture to decorate the apple bites.
 Check out the full recipe on All Recipes.

 Sweet potatoes are a great place to start for any type of fall-food brainstorming.
 For these, grab a few small to medium sized cookie-cutters with festive shapes.
 Slice your sweet potatoes to create about quarter-inch slices, and then use the cookie cutters to create cool shapes.
 Top the fries with a drizzle of melted honey and butter for a memorable Halloween-themed appetizer.
 Check out the full recipe on Tablespoon.

 Also on Z Living: 6 Ways To Cut Processed Sugars From Your Diet